Common Loon -- Gavia immer, on the Damariscotta River in Maine with "Poem in the American Manner" by Dorothy Parker:

 An’ I think, “Why, shucks, we’re jest a lot o’ grown-up little boys!”

 An’ I settle back, an’ light my pipe, an’ reach fer Mother’s hand,

 An’ I wouldn’t swap my peace o’ mind fer nothin’ in the land;

 Fer this world uv ours, that jest was made fer folks like me an’ you

 Is a purty good ol’ place t’ live – say, neighbor, ain’t it true?' ~ "Poem in the American Manner" by Dorothy Parker

-Loons like lobster, and eating in the American manner is a whole other topic.
+Loons like lobster, but eating in the American manner is a whole head-first other topic.